How is this degree different from an MBA?

 When do I need to submit my thesis ?

-Students should submit their thesis and schedule their oral defense by the date set by Ogden College.
+Students should submit their thesis and schedule their oral defense by the date set by Ogden College and the Department.

 To whom do I submit my thesis?